spessasus/spessasynth_core/docs/spessa-synth-processor/event-types.md

 ### `drumChange`

 This event is triggered when a channel is changed to a drum channel or back to a normal channel.
-Either with a SysEx message or with a MIDI CC message when the synthesizer is in XG mode.
+Either with a SysEx message or with a MIDI CC message when the synthesizer is in XG or GM2 mode.

 - `channel`: `number` - the channel that was altered.
 Usually it ranges from 0 to 16, but it depends on the channel count.